China national football team: Marcello Lippi's tenure

-Lippi led the side during the final stage of the 2019 AFC Asian Cup, where China won 2–1 to Kyrgyzstan and 3–0 to Philippines, before losing 2–0 to group leaders South Korea on 16 January.
-China then beat Thailand 2–1 to earn a place in the quarter-finals, where it was knocked 3–0 out by Iran; Lippi subsequently confirmed his departure from the team.
+Lippi led the side during the final stage of the 2019 AFC Asian Cup, where China won 2–1 against Kyrgyzstan and 3–0 against the Philippines, before losing 2–0 to group leaders South Korea.
+China then beat Thailand 2–1 to earn a place in the quarter-finals, where they were eliminated 3–0 out by Iran; Lippi subsequently confirmed his departure from the team.

-Another Italian and former Ballon d'Or winner, Fabio Cannavaro was appointed as the next China's manager in conjunction with coaching Guangzhou Evergrande but he stepped down after only two matches.
+Another Italian and former Ballon d'Or winner, Fabio Cannavaro was appointed as the new manager whilst maintaining his role at Guangzhou Evergrande but he stepped down after only two matches.

-Lacking options when it came to searching for a new coach, CFA re-appointed Marcello Lippi.
-To improve the team, China had begun a series of naturalization on foreign-based players, with Nico Yennaris, an English-born Cypriot, and Tyias Browning, another English-born player, being naturalized.
+Lacking options for a new coach, the CFA re-appointed Marcello Lippi.
+To improve the team, China began a series of naturalization on foreign-based players, with Nico Yennaris (Li Ke), an English-born Cypriot, and Tyias Browning, another English-born player, being naturalized.
 Subsequently, Elkeson, a Brazilian player with no Chinese ancestry, was naturalized.
-Despite the process of naturalization, the 2022 FIFA World Cup qualification for China proved to be rockier than expected, the team could only beat the Maldives and Guam, before being held goalless in the Philippines and followed with a denting 1–2 away lost to Syria, and Lippi resigned as coach.
+Despite the process of naturalization, the 2022 FIFA World Cup qualification proved to be rockier than expected.
+The team could only beat the Maldives and Guam, before being held to a goalless draw with the Philippines and suffered a 2–1 loss to Syria, contributing to Lippi's resignation.